Hochschild cohomology of generalised Grassmannians: Preliminaries

-\paragraph{Notation for tables} In some cases we will give a description of the associated graded of~$\bigwedge^p\tangent_{G/P}$ in the sense of \cref{definition:konno-filtration}.
-Each row is an irreducible summand, and the columns are to be interpreted as: \begin{description}[leftmargin=8em,align=right,style=nextline] \item[weight] the weight of the (irreducible) vector bundle, as a coefficient vector for the fundamental weights \item[rank] the rank of the vector bundle \item[degree] the degree in which its cohomology lives according to the Borel--Weil--Bott theorem, or empty if the weight is not regular in the context of Borel--Weil--Bott \item[representation] if the cohomology is nonzero, the highest weight of the representation obtained from the Borel--Weil--Bott theorem \item[dimension] the dimension of this representation, if nonzero \item[sum of roots] the weight of the vector bundle, as a coefficient vector for the simple roots \end{description}
+\paragraph{Notation for tables} In some cases we will give a description of the associated graded of~$\bigwedge^p\tangent_{G/P}$ in the sense of \cref{definition:konno-filtration}, see \cref{table:wedge-A3-P2,table:wedge-A3-P13,table:wedge-B3-P2}.
+Each row is an irreducible summand, and the columns are to be interpreted as: \begin{description}[leftmargin=8em,align=right,style=nextline] \item[weight] the weight of the (irreducible) vector bundle, as a coefficient vector for the fundamental weights \item[rank] the rank of the vector bundle \item[degree] the degree in which its cohomology lives according to the Borel--Weil--Bott theorem, or empty if the weight is not regular in the setting of Borel--Weil--Bott \item[representation] if the cohomology is nonzero, the highest weight of the representation obtained from the Borel--Weil--Bott theorem \item[dimension] the dimension of this representation, if nonzero \item[sum of roots] the weight of the vector bundle, as a coefficient vector for the simple roots \end{description} The coefficient vectors are given with respect to the fundamental weights (resp.~the simple roots) instead of an explicit description of the weight, using the labeling of the vertices from Bourbaki \cite{MR0240238} and recalled in \cref{table:bourbaki-labelling}.